cs-fullstack-fall-2018/daily-javascript-scope-cgarciapieto/README.md

 I CHOOSE D:
 I CHOSE D BECAUSE ITS PRINTing THE SAMPLE AND THE SAMPLE IS RETURNING fname + lname -

+/*

+	KEY: CORRECT!
+Well Done!

+	Correct answer is 'D'

+	Even though the vars 'fname' and 'lname' show up in the code after the function 'sample()' that uses them, the variables get defined before the function is called.

+	The function sample() would return whatever the user entered at the prompts for fname + lname.

+*/